 7. Add to Your Retirement Contributions

 As you get ready for tax filing, it’s wise to check your progress towards your retirement fund (hopefully you have one).
 Money that you put into a 401(k), 403(b), or other tax-deferred account reduces your taxable income.
 In other words, it helps minimize your tax bill.
-The contributions you make aren’t taxed until you decide to withdraw funds.
+The contributions you make generally aren’t taxed until you decide to withdraw funds.

-If you feel you can afford to contribute more, know that for 2022, the limits for tax deferred contributions are $20,500 for 401(k) accounts, with an additional $6,500 for catch-up contributions for taxpayers who are age 50 or older.
-Check the IRS website for more details.
+If you feel you can afford to contribute more, know that for 2024, the 401(k) contribution limit for employees is $23,000, with an additional $7,500 for catch-up contributions for taxpayers who are age 50 or older.
+For 2025, the 401(k) contribution limit is $23,500, with an additional $7,500 for those age 50 or older.
+In 2025, those aged 60 to 63 may contribute an additional $11,250 instead of $7,500, thanks to SECURE 2.0.

 8. Take Any Required Minimum Distributions